jiminliang/jiminliang.github.io/content/post/002-manage-publications/index.md

 (1) Prepare the publications.bib.

-The bib file shuld be named exactly the same as publications.bib.
-It will be uploaded to the github repository, but do not edit it inside the github workspace.
-Every time it is modified, you should delete the publications.bib in the repository and do the following steps again.
+The bib file shuld be named exactly the same as publications.bib and be placed in the root of the github repository.

+The first time the publications.bib is uplodated in the repository, do the following steps.
-(2) In the github codespace, delete the publications.bib if it is already there.

-Sync the changes and wait until the actions in the repository are finished.
+(2) In the github codespace, sync the changes and wait until the actions in the repository are finished.

-(3) In the github repository, click Code -> Add file -> Upload files and upload the publications.bib.

-Wait until a new pull request shown in Pull requests.
+(3) In the github repository, wait until a new pull request shown in Pull requests.

-(4) In the github repository, Pull requests -> confirm the pull request.
+(4) In the github repository, Pull requests -> Merge pull request -> Confirm merge.

 This will generate separate subfolds for each publication in \content\publication, each includes a cite.bib and an index.md.